Ehyuu017/MO-IT101-Group1/README.md

-This system will give you the details of an employee.
-It will calculate the salary of the specific employee and the basic deductions of most payroll systems.
+This system will give you the details of an employee, It will calculate the specific employee's salary and the basic deductions of most payroll systems.